 Although it is located just a little outside of Little Havana, El Mago de las Fritas offers authentic fritas, better known as a Cuban version of the hamburger.

-If you’re feeling up for the Cuban version of a hotdog, you will also find the tastiest perros in Miami.
+If you’re feeling up for the Cuban version of a hotdog, you will also find the tastiest perros in Miami Florida.
 This place is definitely your first stop for affordable, authentic Cuban food.

 Mid-range – Steak Brasil Churrascaria